Laboratory employees donate 337,518 meals across 9 Northern New Mexico counties

 "This shows what happens when we all come together to have an impact and be a force for good in the region," said Kayla Norris, of the Laboratory’s Community Partnerships Office, who organized the drive.

-The Community Partnerships Office fosters nonprofit giving, economic development and education support, primarily in the seven counties surrounding the Laboratory, because these are also where the Lab’s 18,000 employees live.
+The Community Partnerships Office fosters nonprofit giving, economic development and education support, primarily in the seven counties surrounding the Laboratory, because these are also where the Lab’s approximately 18,000 employees live.

 Volunteering in person